-• EHS-D is an active member of the Alliance of Rouge Communities (ARC) but did not attend any meetings this reporting period.
+- EHS-D is an active member of the Alliance of Rouge Communities (ARC) and attended three (3) in-person meetings during this reporting period.

 - At the UM-Dearborn's Environmental Interpretive Center (EIC) various off-campus community organizations were supported.
 The organizations are involved in a variety of initiatives to improve the surrounding watershed and educate the public about the importance of being good stewards of our water resources and surrounding land.
 We host events, meetings, and are involved in various water quality-related educational and outreach activities with the following organizations:

-Friends of the Rouge
+- -Friends of the Rouge

-Friends of the Detroit River
+- -Friends of the Detroit River

-- -Friends of the Detroit River -Southeast Michigan Land Conservancy -Stewardship Network: Lakeplain Cluster -Sustainable Business Forum
+- -Southeast Michigan Land Conservancy

+- -Stewardship Network: Lakeplain Cluster

+- -Sustainable Business Forum